-New shared ownership properties come with a 10-year NHBC warranty.
-This warranty will continue if the shared owner buys the home outright within the 10 years at which point they become the leaseholder.
-If there is anything structurally wrong with the home, you may be able to pursue a claim to cover the cost of remedy or organise the works through the NHBC (or similar) warranty provider.
+If you bought your home from new, your home comes with a 10-year NHBC (or similar) warranty.
+This means that if there is anything structurally wrong with your home, you may be able to pursue a claim to cover the cost of remedy or organise the works through the NHBC or (similar warranty) provider.